Boston University has partnered with The UPS Store to provide students with...

 Who is eligible for gender-neutral housing?

 Continuing students are eligible to participate in gender-neutral housing through room selection, room changes and direct swap processes.
 Only students who choose to live in gender-neutral assignments will be assigned to these spaces.
 Freshmen are not eligible to participate.
+BU Housing works with transgender and non-binary students, including freshmen, on an individual basis to find suitable accommodations.

 Which residences will be available for gender-neutral housing?